Pshy0/pshy_merge/DESIGN_CHOICES.md

 ===

 Relying on a list of ordered scripts is bad, because the list itself does not allow you to determine dependencies.
-If the folowing modules were listed in a way similar to this pseudocode:
+If the following modules were listed in a way similar to this pseudocode:
 ```lua
 --- init.lua
 require "A"